ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 4. Repeat steps 1-3 for each policy you want to remove.

-5. When you are finished removing policies, use the `Start-InformationBarrierPoliciesApplication` cmdlet.
+5. When you are finished removing policies, apply your changes.
+To do this, use the `Start-InformationBarrierPoliciesApplication` cmdlet.

     Changes are applied, user by user, for your organization.
-If your organization is large, it can take 24 hours for this process to complete.
+If your organization is large, it can take 24 hours (or more) for this process to complete.

 ## Example: Contoso's departments, segments, and policies

+To see how an organization might approach defining segments and policies, consider the following example.

 Contoso has five departments: HR, Sales, Marketing, Research, and Manufacturing.
 In order to remain compliant with industry regulations, people in some departments are not supposed to communicate with other departments, as listed in the following table: